Structure of $k$-Matching-Planar Graphs: Preliminaries

 There are several extensions of $k$-planar graphs in the literature, notably $k$-gap-planar graphs~\citep{GapPlanar18}, min-$k$-planar graphs \citep{BBBDD00LM24}, $k$-quasi-planar graphs \citep{AAPPS-Comb97,FPS13,PRT06,SW13,Suk12}, and $k$-fan-bundle-planar graphs \citep{ABKKS18}.
 A topological graph is \defn{$k$-gap-planar} if every crossing can be charged to one of the two edges involved so that at most $k$ crossings are charged to each edge.
 Recall that a topological graph is \defn{min-$k$-planar} if for any crossing edges $e$ and $f$, at least one of $e$ or $f$ is involved in at most $k$ crossings.
 A topological graph is \defn{$k$-quasi-planar} if no $k$ edges pairwise cross.
 A graph is \defn{$k$-gap-planar}, \defn{min-$k$-planar}, or \defn{$k$-quasi-planar} if it is isomorphic to a topological $k$-gap-planar, a topological min-$k$-planar, or a topological $k$-quasi-planar graph, respectively.
 Every min-$k$-planar graph is $k$-gap-planar \citep{BBBDD00LM24}.

 Consider the relationship between matching-planar graphs and quasi-planar graphs.
 By definition, topological $k$-matching-planar graphs can have an unbounded number of pairwise crossing edges, if they are incident to a common vertex.
 Hence, there exists no function $f$ such that every topological $k$-matching-planar graph is topological $f(k)$-quasi-planar.
-However, it is easily seen by \cref{relation} that topological $k$-matching-planar graphs in which no $t$ edges incident to a common vertex pairwise cross are topological $(2kt + 2)$-quasi-planar.
+However, it is easily seen by \cref{relation} that topological $k$-matching-planar graphs with no $t$ pairwise crossing edges incident to a common vertex are topological $(2kt + 2)$-quasi-planar.

 The class of $k$-fan-bundle-planar graphs was introduced by \citet{ABKKS18}.
 They studied edge density and algorithmic properties of $1$-fan-bundle-planar graphs.
 In \cref{subsectionbundle}, we give the definition of $k$-fan-bundle-planar graphs, show that every $k$-fan-bundle-planar graph is $2k$-matching-planar (see \cref{relationbundlematching}), and prove that for any fixed $k$ there are $1$-matching-planar graphs that are not $k$-fan-bundle-planar.
 Thus, the class of $k$-matching-planar graphs is a significant generalisation of the class of $\lfloor \frac{k}{2} \rfloor$-fan-bundle-planar graphs.